Family Therapy: Importance, Types, and Activities

 6. Communication Therapy

 Therapy for communication problems between couples and families is common, especially when communication difficulties are explicitly stated.
 Communication difficulties can start for many reasons, including strained relationships, personality differences, cultural backgrounds, and personal experiences.
 The therapy addresses the problem in many different ways that suit the needs of the individuals.
-The therapist usually understands the individuals before recommending the communication mode.
+The therapist usually understands the individual before recommending the communication mode.
 Some of the strategies involve mediated communication, opening lines of communication, and active listening.

 7. Psychoeducation

 Psychoeducation involves working with people with mental health conditions and their families to support and empower them through education.
-It is a practical tool against the stigmatization of mental health conditions and people who face those challenges daily.
+It is a practical tool against the stigmatisation of mental health conditions and people who face those challenges daily.
 Psychoeducation has four broad goals:

 - Information transfer to the families of the individual